God and Hamilton: How Stories Transform Us

 Why do audiences love Hamilton so much?
 Why do people pay thousands of dollars for tickets?
 Why do nearly a hundred thousand people line up in the digital lotteries each time new tickets go on sale?
 What is it about this musical that connects so deeply with people?

-Part of the answer lies in the truth that stories hold a unique to transform our lives.
+Part of the answer lies in the truth that stories hold a unique power to transform our lives.

 Brene Brown writes about the power of story.
 She suggests that “Story is literally in our DNA”¦.we are hard-wired for story.”
 She tells about how studies show that when we engage in a story our brain releases chemicals that help us connect, empathize, and make meaning of this world.